 What happens if I take an enzyme supplement and don't eat?

 Nothing.
 An enzyme is specific for one substance, if that substance is not present, the enzyme does nothing.
-For example, if one is lactose intolerant and takes the enzyme lactase, but then consumes no dairy or lactose-containing food, then the lactase enzyme simply continues along the digestive tract, eventually being degraded by enzymes in the GI tract.
+For example, if you are lactose intolerant and takes the enzyme lactase, but then consumes no dairy or lactose-containing food, then the lactase enzyme simply continues along the digestive tract, eventually being degraded by enzymes in the GI tract.

 Will oral enzymes affect my pancreatic enzymes?

 Not usually.
 Most studies show no effect on pancreatic enzyme production or release when volunteers take oral enzyme supplements.
 One recent study, however, showed a slight decrease in certain pancreatic enzymes when an oral pancreatic enzyme supplement was given, but the effect was only seen when taking large doses of pancreatic enzymes and was temporary.
 Normal pancreatic enzyme release returned within 3 days.
-This study did not use plant-based enzyme supplements, so it may well be that the observed decrease occurs only with pancreatic enzyme supplements, not plant-derived enzymes.
+This study did not use plant or fungal-based enzyme supplements, so it may well be that the observed decrease occurs only with pancreatic enzyme supplements, not plant or fungal-derived enzymes.

 Who should take enzyme supplements?